 Most of our furring strips are L16″ x W4″ x 2/3″ thick.
 But it’s best to take a look at your own van’s interior and decide what the best furring strip dimensions are for you.

 Yes!
-We had lots of leftover 1/3″ plywood boards.
-So we cut the boards down to 16″x4″ pieces and doubled them up with wood glue to double the thickness.
+We had many leftover 1/3″ plywood boards.
+So we cut them down to 16″x4″ pieces and doubled them up with wood glue to double the thickness.

 We then prepped our DIY furring strips with anti-mold spray and anti-mold primer.

-Below you can see the furring strips we created from leftover plywood boards.
-But you can easily go and buy similar sized boards at a local lumbar yard or hardware store.
+Below are the furring strips we created from leftover plywood boards.
+But you can easily go and buy similar-sized boards at a local lumber yard or hardware store.

 Some van conversions rely on screwing furring strips directly into the van’s sheet metal frame.
 But that defeats the purpose of using furring strips in the first place.